kamalsacranie/nvim-config/README.md

 - Deactivate lsp depending on treesitter language
 - use stylelua and disable luals formatting
 - Fix md indenting on non standard list numbers
+- Make ts exit silently and default back to vim highlighting if not parser
+- Figure out how to unravel cmp and luasnip so we can require luasnip later
+- Make git vimdiff a toggle
+- fallback gd and di for quickfix
+- Git command for ammending current staged to previous commit
+- Figure out good folding.
+Maybe that means making an autocommand for every time we go into the buffer, i dont care
+- one i leave the snippet environemnt i want that shit deactivated